schloing/atomfg/README.md

 # atomfg
-simulation of the quantum-mechanical theory of the atom written in C#, Silk.NET + TrippyGL for graphics
+simulation of the quantum-mechanical theory of the atom <br>
+written in C#, Silk.NET + TrippyGL for graphics